thephez/original-evolution-whitepaper/README.md

 constraints on the primary keys of both tables

 #### 4.5.3 Decentralized Design
-To implement the use­case in a fully decentralized and trustless way using the Account, Object
+To implement the use-case in a fully decentralized and trustless way using the Account, Object
 and Schema concepts detailed above, we can use a similar approach to the centralized / trusted
 database model, but with some limitations:
 ●